Free diagnosis

 In the case of rising damp, the most appropriate approach is the injecting walls against moisture.

-AquaConsult uses REWAHGEL Inject 3A+ as a damp-proofing gel.
+AquaConsult uses REWAGEL Inject 3A+ as a damp-proofing gel.
 This is the highest qualification you can find; we therefore use only the best quality to help you.
-REWAHGEL Inject 3A+ is solvent-free, odourless and non-caustic.
+REWAGEL Inject 3A+ is solvent-free, odourless and non-caustic.
 We can use it without health hazard in inhabited areas and it is non-flammable.
 This injection gel has been used for many years and has proven its effectiveness several times through tests.
-It is therefore a result of extensive research.
+It is therefore a result of extensive research, consequently approved by the BUtgb (Belgian Union for Technical Approval in the Building Industry, approval institute that is a member of the European Union).
+REWAGEL Inject 3A+ carries the ATG label with certification ATG2844.

 How does AquaConsult proceed?